farzadmsv14/Need-For-Speed-js/README.md

 Pause, resume, or restart anytime using the game menu.

 ⌨ Controls
 Action	Key / Button
 Move Left	Left Arrow / Swipe Left
 Move Right	Right Arrow / Swipe Right
 Nitro Boost	N / Touch Button
 Pause / Resume	Pause Button
 Restart Game	Restart Button
 ⚙ Installation

 No installation required!
 Simply clone this repository or download it as a ZIP file:

 git clone https://github.com/farzadmsv14/Need-For-Speed-js.git

 Open index.html in your browser to start playing.
 Compatible with all modern browsers (Chrome, Firefox, Edge, Safari).

 💻 Development

-If you want to contribute or make improvements:
+Want to contribute or improve the game?

 Fork the repository.